Abiola1140/LITA-CAPSTONE-PROJECT-/README.md

 - Microsoft Excel  [Download
    - [Download Here](https://Microsoft.com)
 1. For Data cleaning
-2. For Analysis
+2. Use pivot tables to summarize total sales by product, region, and month.
+3. Use Excel formulas to calculate metrics such as average sales per product and total Sales
-3. SQL Server For Analysis
+5. SQL Server For Analysis
-4. Power BI For Visualization
+6. Power BI For Visualization
-5. For Creating reports
+7. For Creating reports
 - GitHub for Portfolio Building
 -